turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 This is how you get some information about your elements.
 Because of some decisions made by the selenium team, basically everything is a promise.
 This means instead of returning values, these functions return promises, and the only way to get the values is to call `then()` on them, and name the variable for the value in the anonymous function parameters.
 But once you get the pattern, it's pretty straight forward.

 These are just a few of the functions you can use, but probably the most common ones.
 There are a lot more [in the docs](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html).
 The docs seem intimidating at first, but stick with them.
 They're consistent and have little snippets throughout.

 #### Search idea feature

-Write an integration test that can search for the idea titled "Yo dude", by typing in only the letter "y" in the search field.
+With your pair, write an integration test that can search for the idea titled "Yo dude", by typing in only the letter "y" in the search field.
+Please use the Given, When, Then syntax to write your story first.
+Then line by line write the code.

 #### Integrating with webpack

 So far we've been running our tests using the npm script `npm test`.
-Anyone notice anything interesting about the output of our tests?
+Anyone notice all the unit tests output in their console?
+We need to write an npm script just for unit tests, and just for integration tests.
+Please pair with your partner to create these scripts.

 CFU
 -------------

+* For 5 minutes answer these questions in a blank text file.

 -  What is an integration test?
 -  Why are integration tests valuable?